vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ### Verbs
 Use the standard CRUD verbs whenever possible
 * Tanzu CLI uses create, delete, get, list, update
-If at all possible, use verbs from the [command reference list](link)
+If at all possible, use pre-existing verbs from the [Shared Taxonomy document](/hack/linter/cli-wordlist.yml)
 * New verbs must be reviewed by the Tanzu CLI SIG Opposing commands should take the form of antonyms